What's Up This Weekend: Things to do, live music, entertainment, and more

 JPT Film & Event Center (Virtual) – On Broadway, Final Set, Searching For Mr. Rugoff

-Landing – Jim Devlin at 3:30 pm, Catching Blue at 7 pm
+Landing – Jay Parker at 12 pm, Dave Alves Band at 3:30 pm

 The Firehouse Theatre – Live improv comedy with The Bit Players at 7 pm & 9 pm